hmaarrfk/matlab-tools/README.md

 All my source code is licensed under the
 [BSD 3 Clause license (New BSD License or Modified BSD License)](https://en.wikipedia.org/wiki/BSD_licenses#3-clause_license_.28.22Revised_BSD_License.22.2C_.22New_BSD_License.22.2C_or_.22Modified_BSD_License.22.29).

-I found it time consumign to find the license of the software that I used after I had included it in my own directory, therefore, I added the license to each individual file at the bottom.
+I found it time consuming to find the license of the software that I used after I had included it in my own directory.
+To make this easier for you, I added the license to each individual file at the bottom.
+Hopefully it should make it easier for you to integrate this code into your own library while keeping everything legal.

-Hopefully it should make it easier for you to integrate this code into your own library while keeping everythign legal.
+That said, any file that does not include a license is still licensed under the [LICENSE](LICENSE) file included in this repository.

 ### Device manuals